After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 HOWEVER…

-That means that when public displays of a growth mindset clash with good power principles, then a growth mindset is disempowering and harming you.
+And when public displays of a growth mindset clash with power principles, then a growth mindset is disempowering and harming you.

 Let’s dig deeper: